norschel/IT-Tage-2023-AzurePowershell/README.md

 # ITTage2023-Demos
-Demos for the presentation "Azure DevOps PowerShell Automation" at the IT-Tage 2023 conference in Frankfurt
+Democode for the session "Azure DevOps effizienter nutzen – Automatisierung mit PowerShell" at IT Tage 2023